 INSTITUTIONAL CAPTURE

-The Cass Review exposed the rampant corruption within and between medical organizations when it comes to pediatric gender medicine.
-One of the most striking aspects of this corruption is the flagrant “circular referencing,“ which creates the appearance of independent and broad consensus.
-Also known as “citation laundering,” the practice involves multiple organizations referencing each other’s (and their own!) research as sources despite low-quality or non-existent underlying evidence.
-The World Professional Association for Transgender Health (WPATH) and the Endocrine Society (ES), the two most influential guidelines in the US, referenced each other’s poorly-evidenced guidelines, and the other major medical associations then based their guidelines on the WPATH and ES guidelines.
+The Cass Review also exposed the shady practice of “circular referencing“ within and between medical organizations, which creates the appearance of consensus.
+Also known as “citation laundering,” the practice involves multiple organizations referencing each other’s research as sources despite low-quality or non-existent underlying evidence.
+The two most influential guidelines in the U.S., those from WPATH and the Endocrine Society (ES), referenced each other’s poor evidence, and other major medical associations then followed suit.
 All these organizations are actively deceiving and betraying public trust by portraying their policies as “evidence-based.”

-THE AMERICAN MEDICAL ASSOCIATION (AMA).
+THE AMERICAN MEDICAL ASSOCIATION (AMA)

-THE ENDOCRINE SOCIETY
+THE ENDOCRINE SOCIETY (ES)

 THE AMERICAN ACADEMY OF PEDIATRICS (AAP)